astronomer/docs/learn/airflow-dag-parameters.md

 ## Scaling

 Some parameters can be used to scale your DAG's resource usage in Airflow.
-See [Scaling Airflow to optimize performance](airflow-scaling-workers.md) for more information.
+See [Scaling Apache Airflow® to optimize performance](airflow-scaling-workers.md) for more information.

 | Parameter                           | Description |
 |-------------------------------------|-------------|